sabresaurus/Sidekick/README.md

 Once you have downloaded the zip, for installation into existing projects copy the contents of the extracted Assets folder into your project's Assets folder.

+# Get Involved

+Sidekick is built by design to be optimised for extending.
+Want to help?
+Take a look at the issues page to see tasks that are good to start on, if you're unsure about one or want advice just post a comment on one of those issues.

 # License

 Sidekick is licensed under MIT, see **LICENSE** for details.